kevintruong/til/Pthreads,-Part-2:-Usage-in-Practice.md

+# More pthread functions

 ## How do I create a pthread?
 See [Pthreads Part 1](https://github.com/angrave/SystemProgramming/wiki/Pthreads,-Part-1:-Introduction) which introduces `pthread_create` and `pthread_join`

-## If I call `pthread_create` twice how many stacks does my process have?
+## If I call `pthread_create` twice, how many stacks does my process have?
 Your process will contain three stacks - one for each thread.
-The first thread is created when the process starts and you created two more.
-Actually there can be more stacks than this but let's ignore that complication for now.
-The important idea is that each thread requires a stack because the stack contains automatic variables and the old CPU PC register so that it can back to executing the calling function after the function is finished.
+The first thread is created when the process starts, and you created two more.
+Actually there can be more stacks than this, but let's ignore that complication for now.
+The important idea is that each thread requires a stack because the stack contains automatic variables and the old CPU PC register, so that it can back to executing the calling function after the function is finished.

-## What is the difference between a process and a thread?
+## What is the difference between a full process and a thread?
 In addition, unlike processes, threads within the same process can share the same global memory (data and heap segments).

 ## What does `pthread_cancel` do?
 Stops a thread.
 Note the thread may not actually be stopped immediately.
 For example it can be terminated when the thread makes an operating system call (e.g. `write`).

-In practice `pthread_cancel` is rarely used because it does not give a thread an opportunity to clean up after itself (for example, it may have opened some files).
+In practice, `pthread_cancel` is rarely used because it does not give a thread an opportunity to clean up after itself (for example, it may have opened some files).
 An alternative implementation is to use a boolean (int) variable whose value is used to inform other threads that they should finish and clean up.

 ## What is the difference between `exit` and `pthread_exit`?